AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/data-landing-zone.md

 ### Using the UI

-- Connect [!DNL Data Landing Zone] to Platform using the UI
+- [Connect [!DNL Data Landing Zone] to Platform using the UI](../../tutorials/ui/create/cloud-storage/data-landing-zone.md)
 - [Create a dataflow for a cloud storage connection in the UI](../../tutorials/ui/dataflow/batch/cloud-storage.md)